We may get commissions for purchases made through links in this post.

 It helps if the kitty likes treats.
 Raise the flap and show him how to go through to reach treats on the other side of the door.
 Give him a boost through the opening.

 Canned food is an incentive for many cats.
 Cindy’s dog discovered the cat door.
 “It’s weird to see Frankie’s body on this side of the door but her head’s through the cat door, trying to reach their food.
 We had to move the food farther away to keep Frankie from getting stuck.”

 Where to find a cat door

 Cat doors are found in pet supply stores and online.
-If you’re using one yourself, we’d also love to see your review of it in our Cat Flaps reviews section.
+If you’re using one yourself, we’d also love to see your review of it in our Cat Flaps threads.

 *Cat runs pictures courtesy of Susan Gottleib